okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/asa/projects/index.md

 <ApiOperation method="GET" url="https://app.scaleft.com/v1/teams/${team_name}/projects/${project_name}/preauthorizations" />
 Fetches a Preauthorization.
 A Preauthorization is a time-limited grant for an ASA User to access resources in a specific Project.

-This endpoint requires one of the following roles: `access_admin`, or `preauthorization`.
+This endpoint requires one of the following roles: `preauthorization`, or `access_admin`.

 #### Request path parameters